akib1010/akib1010.github.io/README.md

 * Supports all popular programming languages
 * Streamlines iteration process

-Since we will be using **GitHub Pages** to host our resume having a GitHub account is **necessary**
+Since we will be using **GitHub Pages** to host our resume having a GitHub account is **necessary**.

 ### Install Git
-i) Clink the [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your operating system
+i) Clink the [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your operating system.

 ### Joining GitHub
 i) Click the [link](https://github.com/login)